Accelerated Reinforcement Learning for Temporal Logic Control Objectives: Introduction

-To accelerate the learning process, several reward engineering methods have been proposed aiming to enhance the \textit{exploitation} phase in RL by augmenting the reward signal.
+To accelerate the learning process, several reward engineering methods have been proposed that augment the reward signal.
 For instance, hierarchical RL and reward machines have been proposed recently that rely on introducing rewards for intermediate goals \cite{icarte2018using,wen2020efficiency,toro2022reward}.
 Such methods often require a user to \textit{manually} decompose the global task into sub-tasks.
 Then additional rewards are assigned to these intermediate sub-tasks.
 Nevertheless, this may result in sub-optimal control policies with respect to the original task \cite{zhai2022computational} while their efficiency highly depends on the task decomposition (i.e., the density of the rewards) \cite{cai2022overcoming}.
-We note that augmenting the reward signal for temporal logic tasks may compromise the probabilistic correctness of the synthesized controllers \cite{bozkurt2020control}. \textit{Exploration} strategies, besides uniform/random exploration, have also been proposed to expedite the learning process, that do not require modification of the reward signal, such as Boltzmann/softmax \cite{sutton1990integrated,kaelbling1996reinforcement,cesa2017boltzmann} and upper confidence bound (UCB) \cite{auer2002finite,chen2017ucb}.
+We note that augmenting the reward signal for temporal logic tasks may compromise the probabilistic correctness of the synthesized controllers \cite{bozkurt2020control}.
+Several methods that do not require modification of the reward signal, such as Boltzmann/softmax \cite{sutton1990integrated,kaelbling1996reinforcement,cesa2017boltzmann} and upper confidence bound (UCB) \cite{auer2002finite,chen2017ucb} have also been proposed to enhance sample efficiency; however, to the best of our knowledge, these techniques have not been extended and applied to temporal logic learning tasks.
 A recent survey can be found in \cite{amin2021survey}.
-To the best of our knowledge, these techniques have not been extended and applied to temporal logic learning tasks.